Einhornhool/100-days-of-code/r1-log.md

 ### R1D13
 Learned for- and while loops in JavaScript.
 Also I learned how to generate random numbers.
 I really don't understand the formula for random numbers in a range (Math.floor(Math.random() * (max - min + 1)) + min).
 Need to read more on that.

+### R1D14
+Javascript's getting harder now.
+FCC has some coding challenges and again I'm realizing, that even though I understand the basics, practicing it is a whole different thing.